Schiiss/blog/_posts/2025-11-18-why-detecting-o&g-pipeline-anomalies-is-so-hard.md

 - **Triggers:** Conditions that automatically generate alerts to the control center for operator review and decision-making (e.g., high pressure)
 - **Inhibits:** Temporary overrides that prevent those alerts when abnormal readings are expected (e.g., during startup or maintenance)

-During startup, shutdown, batching, pigging, and maintenance, inhibits are often active and from an operations standpoint we are saying ‘Yes, conditions look abnormal, but we expect that, so don’t respond.’
+During startup, shutdown, pigging, and maintenance, inhibits are often active and from an operations standpoint we are saying ‘Yes, conditions look abnormal, but we expect that, so don’t respond.’

 For anomaly detection models, this is incredibly hard.
 The model must also know when to ignore anomalies (i.e., the noise).
 This means the key is not just analyzing the sensor values but understanding the operating state at that moment.